Two girls shot in Chicago on same day, underlining ongoing violence

 Two days later, her 11-year-old cousin was shot.

-On Saturday evening, the little girl, Takiya Williams, suffered a gunshot wound to the back of the head.
+On Saturday evening, the little girl, Takiya Holmes, suffered a gunshot wound to the back of the head.
 The fifth grader survived, but barely, with a bullet lodged by her brain stem.

 "Our focus is on just hoping and staying positive, praying that she makes it, because she's the anchor for so many of our lives," Rachel Williams said, just hours after the shooting.
 "You get accustomed to being there for other families, you get accustom to not trying to show emotions and being strong, but when it's one of yours, it really hurts."